 -

-columns.
+Columns.
 Carved stone.
-XIX-XX centuries.
-Columns of carved stone symmetrical in their bases and capitals (formed by different smooth moldings), with fluted shafts and decorated at their ends with shapes reminiscent of leaves, resembling certain elements of ancient Egyptian architecture.
-These types of elements were highly appreciated for outstanding houses.
-Available 4 units.
+19th-20th centuries.
+Carved stone columns symmetrical in their bases and capitals (formed by different smooth moldings), with grooved shafts and decorated at their ends with shapes that resemble leaves, resembling certain elements of ancient Egyptian architecture.
+These types of elements were highly appreciated for notable houses.
+4 units available.

 · Size: 51x51x199 cms, / 46x46x188 cms.